kiduswisdom/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#shell I/O Redirection and filtering
+#Shell I/O Redirection and filtering
-0. Hello world- > write tthe script that prints "Hello, world", fellowed by a new line to the standard output.
+0. Hello world- > Write a script that prints “Hello, World”, followed by a new line to the standard output.